HL Service FAQs

 Our charging structure aims to be competitive, simple and to be fair, to reflect the work done.

-Our Vantage Service charge aims to cover the services that people use day to day and then apply separate fees for certain services that not everyone uses.
+Our service charge aims to cover the services that people use day to day and then apply separate fees for certain services that not everyone uses.
 Otherwise, some people end up paying for services they never use.
 A separate fee for those clients who want to receive paper statements is fairer to all of our clients because only those clients who use the paper service are charged for it.

 No. The only way to avoid the paper supplement is to select the paperless option and receive all reports and contract notes online.